jandolezal/licenses/README.md

 Initial spiders `electricitygen` and `heatgen` partially scraping data from licenses for electricity generation and heat generation.

+Spiders use license ids to prepare links to scrape.
+Run `scrapy crawl holder` before these spiders.

 Scraping data about land registry and in case of hydro power plants river and river km is not implemented.

 ```bash